Mirko Beer: Biography

 On 8 February 1939, with other "civil war brigadists", Mirko Beer left Spain.
 The insurgents (identified by international backers such as Joseph Goebbels as "the nationalists") had won.
 After crossing into France, Beer was interned, and held till May 1939.
 Although he later described the Argelès Camp as "hellish" ("die wahre Hölle"), he immediately turned his attention to the medical needs of fellow internees.
 Disease was rampant.
 After the Spanish fighters were moved to Gurs he headed up the medical support and the "surgical consultancy".
 In June 1939 he was able to return to Moscow.
 "Our favourite person was back with us" ("Unser liebster Mensch war wieder bei uns"), his wife, Gerda, later wrote.
 He returned to his work as a physician, working in an accident clinic, and he also resumed his academic work.
 It was, perhaps, too good to last.

 The German invasion in June 1941 came as a major shock to most Muscovites.
 Mirko Beer had spent his first nine years in a multi-lingual border town in a multi-cultural empire.
-From the perspective of Moscow-based work colleagues, that made him a brilliant linguist.
+From the perspective of Moscow-based colleagues, that made him a brilliant linguist.
 A few days after the German invasion a comrade-librarian overheard him discussing "with foreigners, in different languages, some of them incomprehensible".
 That led to his arrest by the security services on 9 July 1941 on account of "allegedly espionage-linked relationships".
 According to some sources he was then shot, still in jail, on 4 August 1942.
 His sister Margit had written letters to Rubén Ruiz Ibárruri and Joseph Stalin pleading his case.
 It seems unlikely that this letters ever reached their intended addressees.
 An alternative account of his death surfaced only in June 1990, after several years of Glasnost had led to the opening up of previously secret Soviet records.
 According to this version, which was passed to his daughter through the German Red Cross, Mirko Beer did actually face a trial at which he received a five year prison sentence, but he died on 11 August 1942, not as a result of being shot, but from Dysentery.